celestiaorg/docs/docs/developers/integrate-celestia.md

 ---
-sidebar_label: Integrate Celestia
+sidebar_label: Integrate Celestia for service providers
-description: Learn how you can integrate with the Celestia network.
+description: Learn how service providers can integrate with the Celestia network.
 ---

-# Integrate Celestia
+# Integrate Celestia for service providers

 > This document is for third-party service providers, such as custodians and
 > explorers, integrating the Celestia network.